Dishwasher Filter: Types, Location + When to Replace

 How often should I replace my dishwasher filter?

 Replace your dishwasher filter every 1 to 3 years, or sooner if the mesh has tears, holes, or the frame is warped.
 Monthly cleaning extends filter life.
-If cleaning does not fix odor or gritty dishes, replacement is likely needed.
+If cleaning doesn’t fix odor or gritty dishes, replacement is likely needed.
 Replacement filters run $15 to $40 depending on brand.

 Can I run my dishwasher without a filter?

-Technically yes, but do not do it.
+Technically yes, but don’t do it.
 Without a filter, food debris clogs the drain pump, damages spray arms, and redeposits on dishes.
 Running without a filter can lead to pump repairs costing $100 to $250.
 Always reinstall the filter or put in a replacement before starting a cycle.

 What is the difference between Fine and Ultra Fine dishwasher filters?

-GE dishwashers use a dual-filter system: the Fine filter catches larger debris, and the Ultra Fine filter catches smaller particles.
-According to GE, models with Ultra Fine filters may have water in the sump area, which is normal.
-Models without Ultra Fine filters typically have 1 to 2 cups of clean water covering the bottom of the tub after a cycle, and that is also normal.
+GE dishwashers feature a dual-filter system where the Fine filter traps larger particles and the Ultra Fine filter handles smaller ones.
+In models equipped with an Ultra Fine filter, you might find some water in the sump area; GE notes this is entirely normal.
+Without that extra filter, expect 1 to 2 cups of clean water at the bottom after a run, also considered typical.

 Need help with the next step?
 Learn how to clean your dishwasher filter with our step-by-step guide, or start with the full dishwasher not draining troubleshooting walkthrough.